I Wish People Would Rate Their Uber Drivers Accurately

 He.
 Could.
 Not.
 Drive.

-All I heard from Uber drivers in LA was how many of them there are and how hard it can be to make a living because of the competition.
-I’ve heard the same thing in Palm Springs, the same thing in Sydney and the same thing all around London too.
+All I hear from Uber drivers in LA is how many of them there are and how hard it can be to make a living because of the competition.
+I’ve heard the same thing in Palm Springs, the same thing in Sydney and the same thing in London too.

 Well, perhaps if riders actually scored drivers more honestly we’d weed out the useless drivers, there would be a drop in overall driver numbers and the good drivers would actually be able to make a solid living out of their efforts (perhaps we could then put an end to this tipping nonsense too).